hydrogeologger/hydrogeologger.github.io/_posts/2018-04-18-install_pywafo.md

  {% endhighlight %}

-## 2. update for installing pywafo in debian stretch
+## 2. Update for installing pywafo in debian stretch

-literally two commands are needed to carry out this:
+Literally two commands are needed to carry out this:

 ```bash
 pip install pyscaffold==2.4